Hiten98/Pair/README.md

 # Pair

 A webapp created for our CS307 software engineering class at Purdue University.
+The frontend is written in javascript using the React framework and the elements are from material-ui, the server is written in javacript using nodejs and expressjs, and the database is in firebase.
+The app is also hosted in firebase with a shortened link at the end of the readme

 It is a webapp that is supposed to help interns find other interns to live with during their time at their internship.